Parsing and evaluating problems¶

 For more info about pyomo, see the pyomo documentation.

-The sympy evaluator
+The sympy evaluator¶

-The gurobipy evaluator
+The gurobipy evaluator¶

-The [GurobipyEvaluator
+The GurobipyEvaluator

 transforms a problem into a Gurobipy model.
 This model is then used in optimization

-.
+through the GurobipySolver.
 The gurobipy evaluator

 supports variables that are higher dimensional tensors (TensorVariables) as well.